 In 1976, Luis Cantarell joined Nestlé España S.A. and was appointed Head of Coffee Marketing in 1987 and later Head of the Nutrition Division of Nestlé Spain.
-In 1994, he transferred to Nestlé

-Headquarters, taking worldwide responsibility for Coffee Marketing within the Coffee & Beverages Strategic Business Unit.
+In 1994, he transferred to Nestlé Headquarters, taking worldwide responsibility for Coffee Marketing within the Coffee & Beverages Strategic Business Unit.
 He returned to Spain in 1996 as Division Manager.
 From 1998 to 2001, he was Managing Director of Nestlé Portugal S.A., and in 2001 was nominated Senior Vice President in charge of the Group's Nutrition Strategic Business Division.
 In 2003, he was appointed Deputy Executive Vice President, before taking the position in November 2005 as Executive Vice President, Nestlé S.A., in charge of Zone Europe.
 From September 2008 to December 2010, Luis Cantarell was Executive Vice President of Nestlé S.A., responsible for Zone Americas.
-As of December 2010, Luis Cantarell was appointed President and CEO of Nestlé Health Science S.A.
-In addition to his responsibilities in Nestlé Health Science, Luis Cantarell assumes the position of Executive Vice President of Nestlé S.A. in charge of Nestlé Nutrition since December 2012.
+Luis Cantarell has been President and CEO of Nestlé Health Science S.A. since January 2011.
+In addition to his responsibilities in Nestlé Health Science S.A., Luis Cantarell assumes the position of Executive Vice President of Nestlé S.A. in charge of Nestlé Nutrition since December 2012.

-As a representative of Nestlé, Luis Cantarell is a Board member of Accera, Inc., USA and is a member of the Strategic Committee of Galderma Pharma S.A., Switzerland.
+As a representative of Nestlé, Luis Cantarell is a Board member of Accera, Inc., USA, a member of the Strategic Committee of Galderma Pharma S.A., Switzerland, and is Chairman of Nutrition Science Partners Ltd.